DevMountain/react-axios/README.md

   * `cd` into the project directory.
   * Run `npm run api`.
     * We will teach you about creating APIs later on in the course.
+    * The API has been setup to be delayed by 1 second.

 You should now have two processes running in two separate terminals.
 If you want to commit changes as you develop, use a third terminal.